2019-Spring-CSC-386/p00-project-1-nick-and-sarah/README.md

 5. Once the buzzing begins, press the button to stop it.
 6. Press the button again to start the time over.

-### System Requirements:
-Whatever computer is running this code must have the following library:
-- RTClib (Found at this link :https://github.com/adafruit/RTClib)

 ## Errors and Constraints